 He joined fellow Compassion staff members on the ground to reach out to the hurting Rwandan children and help them survive and heal from the devastation they had witnessed.

-Compassion Australia’s current CEO Tim Hanna says Laurie’s actions at the time were inspirational.
+Tim Hanna, Compassion Australia’s former CEO, says Laurie’s actions at the time were inspirational.

-“Especially standing out for me were stories of post-genocide Rwanda, where, with courage and grit, Laurie and one of his girls spent extended time giving care and practical love to many survivors and Compassion workers in that country.
+“Especially standing out for me were stories of post-genocide Rwanda, where, with courage and grit, Laurie spent extended time giving care and practical love to many survivors and Compassion workers in that country.
 In no small way, that has fuelled my love to this day of visiting Rwanda,” says Tim.

-In 2001, Compassion Australia sponsored its 20,000th child and Laurie retired after more than two decades of service.
-Almost 20 years later, Laurie passed away after a long battle with illness.
+In 2001, the 20,000th child was sponsored through Compassion Australia and Laurie retired after more than two decades of service.
+Almost 20 years later, he passed away after a long battle with illness.
 He left behind an organisation that has grown significantly—today, Australians are releasing more 120,000 children from poverty in Jesus’ name.

 Unable to attend Laurie’s funeral due to being out of the country, Tim Hanna wrote this tribute to Laurie and the McCowan family.